eiriklf/Pipelined-VLIW-MIPS-processor/README.md

 Pipelined-VLIW-MIPS-processor
 ===================

-The implementation includes my own design of a corrolating branch predictor as well.
+The implementation includes my own (fully working) design of a multilevel adaptive branch predictor as well.
 The final processor can be found under the "assignment 2" folder.